USPS FREE SHIPPING On orders of $30.00 or more in the continental U.S.

 In late 2018, my husband and I found ourselves needing to rename the soap side of our business.
 I will not bore you with the details.
 I will just say, that this gave me the opportunity to remember how my soap-making came about.
 My dear grandmother’s name is Stella.
 She had a big influence in my life, and I have many fond memories of life along that small West Virginia creek.
 So, we decided that naming the soap business after her would be an excellent way of honoring her and always remind us of our roots.
 Going forward (and I think she’d be tickled by this) our products will be sold under the name Stella Creek.
 Our woodworking business will remain Log Cabin Naturals.
 You can still find my wonderful husband’s creations at www.logcabinnaturals.etsy.com.

-Thank you for your patience as we phase out our old labels and packaging and thank you for supporting our small farm.
+Thank you for supporting our small farm.
 Your business means the world to us!

 Live Clean.
 Live Naturally.